Connecting academic research to industry challenges

 Support for our research comes from a variety of academic funding bodies, foundations, non-profit and NGOs as well as industry partners.
 Find out more about who supports us, and how you or your organisation can support our work, here.

-We publish numerous reports a year, including our Digital News Project series, which includes our annual Reuters Institute Digital News Report.
+We publish numerous reports each year, including our Digital News Project series, which includes our annual Reuters Institute Digital News Report.

 A new partnership with Columbia University Press, launching in 2017, will see us continue to publish our book series.